sethbarrett50/PoliGraphM1/README.md

 ## Citation

-If you create a publication based on PoliGraph and/or its dataset, please cite the paper as follows:
+If you create a publication based on PoliGraph and/or its dataset, please cite the original paper as follows:

 ```bibtex
 @inproceedings{cui2023poligraph,